CN-UPB/hierarchical-coordination/README.md

 The `method` parameter specifies which method of path generation should be used.
 Three values are possible, "full_expansion", "one_path" or "two_paths.
 Using "one_path", for example, results in a faster optimization problem but allows less requests to be placed.

-The `output_path` parameter specifies where the api will dump its intermediate problem inputs and outputs.
+The `output_path` parameter specifies where the API will dump its intermediate problem inputs and outputs.
 Such a folder always looks like this,